brettz9/asyouwish/README.md

 deprecated (and perhaps low-level APIs may be more subject to change (and be browser-specific) anyways).

+4. Although we could potentially i18n-ize short priv names (and sort accordingly), since the tooltip gives the description, and since these are actual APIs, I felt it best to stay with the English for these.

 Unresolved
 =========
 1. Any security issues?
 Safety of wrappings, require() object wrapping?